amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 ### Using Publish/Subscribe components

 Within the eShopOnDapr repository, a `deployment` folder contains files for deploying the application using different deployment modes: `Docker Compose` and `Kubernetes`.
 A `dapr` folder exists within each of these folders that holds a `components` folder.
-This folder holds a file `eshop-pubsub.yaml` containing the configuration of the Publish/Subscribe component that Dapr must use for Publish/Subscribe.
-As you saw in the code snippets shown earlier, the name of the Publish/Subscribe component used is `pubsub`.
+This folder holds a file `eshop-pubsub.yaml` containing the configuration of the Dapr Publish/Subscribe component that application will use for Publish/Subscribe behavior.
+As you saw in the earlier code snippets, the name of the Publish/Subscribe component used is `pubsub`.
 Here's the content of the `eshop-pubsub.yaml` file in the `deployment/compose/dapr/components` folder:

 ```yaml
 apiVersion: dapr.io/v1alpha1